SimonB50/smart-responder-framework/README.md

   - `triggerActions`: Array of triggers that should be executed when the intent is detected.

 Example intent files can be found in the `intents` directory.

+### Writing proper samples
+When writing the samples, use full sentences and proper grammar with decent length.
+This is to ensure no false positives are detected.
+The more samples you provide, the better the intent detection will be.
+You should add at least 5 samples for each intent.

 ### Understanding the triggers
 Triggers are actions that should be executed when the intent is detected.
 The trigger is only a string that is used to identify the action.